o2dependent/eolsen.dev/src/content/projects/eolsen-personal-site.md

 ## Purpose

 I wanted to move my site from Sveltekit to Astro and spruce up aspect of the site for a more fun feel.
-I wanted to add in a couple of things I have made that I'm proud of and get over my "[publishing agoraphobia](/blog/publishing-agoraphobia)" that I've struggled with for years.
-Adding elements that I feel represent myself and my process was also an important motivator.

 ## Tech Stack